microsoft/language-server-protocol/_specifications/lsif/0.5.0/specification.md

 #### Version 0.5.0

-In version 0.4.0 support was added to dump larger systems project by project (in their revers dependency order) and then combine the dumps again in a database by linking result sets using their corresponding monikers.
+In version 0.4.0 support was added to dump larger systems project by project (in their reverse dependency order) and then combine the dumps again in a database by linking result sets using their corresponding monikers.
 Use of the format has shown that a couple of features are missing to make this work nicely:

 1. support to logical group projects.
 To support this a `Group` vertex got added.
 1. knowing how unique a moniker is.
 To support this a `unique` property got added to the `Moniker`.